DeGrom post-surgery says hardest part is over

 "It feels good.
 Everything went well.
 I look forward to doing all the rehab stuff to get back out there."

 DeGrom, who will turn 35 on Monday, said his goal is to return in August 2024.
-The typical recovery time after the operation, commonly known as Tommy John surgery, is at least 12 to 14 months.
+The typical recovery time after the operation is at least 12 to 14 months.
 The operation was performed by Dr. Keith Meister, a Rangers team physician and one of the most sought-after orthopedic surgeons in pro sports.

 Texas signed deGrom to a $185 million, five-year deal in free agency last December when the right-hander was coming off two injury-filled seasons with the New York Mets.